 184.108.40.206 — An overpayment occurs when an amount of pension, benefit or allowance is paid that is greater than the person's legal entitlement.
 This can be the result of:

 - a pension payment being precluded by legislation, e.g. dual payment of Disability Compensation Payment and 3rd party compensation for the same condition, Part IIIC compensation recovery, dual payment of war widow(er)'s pension and partner service pension; or

 - a breach of obligations to notify.
 For example, a change in circumstances for an income support payment has not been advised within the notification period.
 This may include a commencement of earnings or the pensioner ceases to pay rent for accommodation; or

 - application of the Payment Processing Legislation Amendment (Social Security and Veterans' Entitlements) Act 1998 (date of effect rules) and enhanced debt recovery for income support payments: this results in CRASS or system generated debts, which for lower amounts are recovered by direct limitation to ongoing DVA payments; or

-- a retrospective assessment of disability pension entitlement.
+- a retrospective assessment of Disability Compensation Payment entitlement.
 This may occur at a primary level, as a result of a section 31 VEA review, a decision of the VRB or AAT or by a decision of a body with higher jurisdiction.